swissclubto/swissclubto.github.io/_events/2020-05-29-cancelled-woodbine.md

 ---
-title: CANCELLED Woodbine Racetrack and Casino
+title: Woodbine racetrack and casino
-location: Woodbine Racetrack
+location: Woodbine racetrack
 start_time: 4:58 pm
 ---

+This event has been cancelled.
+{: .notice--danger}